dustinscarberry/utubevideogallery/readme.txt

 == Screenshots ==

-1. A gallery embedded on a page showing the albums in the gallery
-2. A gallery embedded on a page showing the videos in an album
+1. Album view of gallery
+2. Video view of gallery
-3. A gallery showing a video playing
+3. Gallery video playing
-4. A gallery showing a video playing with description
+4. Gallery video playing with description
-5. Panel View
+5. Panel view
-6. Videos in the admin panel
+6. Admin view

 == Changelog ==

+= 2.0.5 =

+* Security fixes
+* Code restructuring
+* Dependency updates
+* Added Imagick and GD versions
+* Bug fixes
+* PHP >= 7.0 is now required (DO NOT UPDATE UNLESS YOU HAVE REQUIRED VERSION)

 = 2.0.4 =
 * Fixed issue where empty albums would refuse to delete